 Project timelines make or break a construction project.
 The contract may stipulate a timeframe for invoking a force majeure clause.
+For example, an agreement may require a contractor invoke the force majeure clause within 30 days of the start of a governmental order preventing work as scheduled.
 Failure to provide a timely notice can void the clause and cancel a contractor’s ability to seek relief for delayed work.

 Investigate if the contract allows for a Plan B to complete the work.
-For example, if COVID-19 is causing parts and materials shortages or delayed deliveries, seek alternative product sourcing.
+If COVID-19 causes parts and materials shortages or delayed deliveries, seek alternative product sourcing.
 The value of keeping the project close to its original schedule may outweigh the costs or compromises of using alternative materials.
 Business contingency plans also may include revised schedules or alternative timelines for completing the work.

 Seek guidance on how the contract applies to the project following a force majeure event.
 Understand if the contract is cancelled or delayed.
 Discuss when construction will resume and consider the implications for your company’s other project deadlines.
 Understand revised timelines and how they could impact project budgets.